Climate change is a profound, systemic challenge

 Transport - Using lower carbon transport alternatives

 Volvic has worked with its supply chain to switch to lower carbon transport alternative and improve distance efficiency.
-As a result, 40% of the transport in Europe is by train and maritime transport, and emissions have reduced by 40% since 2015.
 In the UK, 78% of Volvic travels from the bottling site to the UK by train, yielding a carbon footprint 7 times lower than that of trucks*.

 *Calculation based on ADEME and actual Danone routes